ns1/ns1-privatedns/utils/random_zone_generator/readme.md

 *******************************************************************************
 ```

-If using this with private DNS simply use the address of the API container as the API host argument (e.g., "-a 1.1.1.1").
+If using this with Private DNS simply use the address of the API container as the API host argument (e.g., "-a 1.1.1.1").

 ## Clean Up